What Do You Wish Your Government Knew About Cannabis?

 How is that intelligent, in any way, shape or form?
 Instead of allowing the statistics to inform him, ElSohly is basing decisions on his own preferences.
 That’s not how public administrators should work.

 Beyond that, Washington politicians have been lying about their own beliefs about cannabis for years.
 President Donald Trump promised he would defer to the states when it came to legalization issues, but reversed course as soon as he was sworn in.
 His first attorney general, Jeff Sessions, immediately revoked the 2013 Cole memo which promised that the federal government would not prosecute cannabis crimes in legalized states.

 The Consequences of Ignorance

 Religious parents, pandering politicians, and right-wing radio hosts may have their hearts in the right place.
 Not wanting your children to abuse cannabis is perfectly normal behavior.
 However, the strategy of lying about the effects of the substance is a poor one.
 It shows a lack of trust in the very people they’re hoping to guide.
 Opposing cannabis education is wrong.
 It’s admitting that you believe people are too stupid to make good decisions when presented with accurate information.

-It’s also short-sighted.
+It isn’t thinking with foresight, either.
 While the Western Journal of Medicine cautions that once teens learn the truth about cannabis, they’re less likely to believe official information about cocaine, heroin and other hard drugs, there are consequences beyond overdoses and burnouts.
 Trust in the government is running low, and a big reason for that is all the lies.
 We need better cannabis education in this country — and a lot less lying.